NVIDIA/cuEquivariance/docs/tutorials/irreps.rst

 Irreducible Representations
 ---------------------------

 A group representation can be decomposed into simpler, irreducible parts.
 An **irreducible representation** (irrep) is a representation that cannot be further decomposed into smaller representations.
-In other words, an irrep is a representation that has no nontrivial invariant subspaces.
+In mathematical terms, an irrep is a representation that has no nontrivial invariant subspaces.

 As a consequence, any representation can be expressed as a direct sum of irreducible representations.
 This decomposition is known as the **irreducible decomposition** of the representation.